|

 streamers will rise very much higher than usual, and the stored energy

-net field energy in surrounding space.
+net field energy in the surrounding space.
 So, on a V/I graph of air

 characteristic breakdowns, any observed discharges will be *much* further

-out on the voltage axis.
-If a coil is in full operation without
+out on the voltage axis of the plot of spark phenomenon.
+If a coil is in

-streamers, and then the air does finally break down, there should be a
+streamers, then when the air does finally break down, there should be a

 brief discharge of "inconceivable violence" and of unusual length.
 A